rijalfm/Python_Flask_POS_Apps/README.md

 # Python Flask POS Apps

-Point of Sale Web Based using Python Flask.
+Point of Sale Web Based using Python Flask and MongoDB for database.
 ### Features:
 * Inventory
 * Transaction record